riggles1/GunconDuino-With-Screen-Flash/README.md

 * Use  **d3d11** or **vulkan** (setup and game dependent) as the video driver in RetroArch.
 * Adjust the swapchain number (the wrong setting can cost several frames of latency).
 * Turn off frame delay to avoid latency variability.
+* Change threaded rendering in both RA and the MAME core options+.ini.

 Preset configs for this setup are included in the `Preset-configs` folder, copy or compare them with your own configs.